JetBrains-Research/astminer/README.md

 See [changelog](changelog.md)

 ## About
-Astminer was first implemented as a part of pipeline in the [code style extraction project](https://arxiv.org/abs/2002.03997) and later converted into a reusable tool.
+`astminer` was first implemented as a part of pipeline in the [code style extraction project](https://arxiv.org/abs/2002.03997) and later converted into a reusable tool.

 Currently, it supports extraction of:
 * Path-based representations of files